 Having rechargeable backups is a great idea, but when they run out you need a way to charge them back up.
 Solar is a good option, but it can be slow, and only works when the weather cooperates.

 The thing with gas generators is, well, they need gas.
 And that means long lines at the gas station, assuming the one near you has generator power, during a long term power outage.
-You can store some fuel but it requires some research.
-Read this article for some info about that.
+You can store fuel long term but it requires some research, read our article about it.